Handling a Denied Car Accident Insurance Claim

 Prompt reporting of a crash to the authorities is vital to the success of your claim.
 If you do not call the police at the scene or file a report soon after the crash, the insurance adjuster may doubt the truthfulness of the claim.
 They may claim you are just trying to get money and have not been injured in a car crash.

-You are probably required to report the crash to the police under New Jersey law.
+You may be required to report the crash to the police under New Jersey law.
 Whenever a crash results in death or injury or more than $500 in property damage, you must report it to the proper authorities.

 Even if you were involved in a crash and you have the police report to prove it, if you waited to seek treatment, the insurance adjuster will assume you were injured because of something besides the crash.
 They may think: Why would you wait for treatment if you were truly injured?